IBM-Cloud/docs/services/iotrtinsights/index.md

 IoT Real-Time Insights connects to the Bluemix Internet of Things (IoT Foundation) service for real-time device data feeds.
 The incoming data is interpreted through a virtual data model that can be augmented with asset master data from an asset management system, such as IBM Maximo&reg; Asset Management.

 In addition, user defined rules are applied to the real-time streaming data to identify conditions that need attention.
-The action engine lets you define automated responses to the detected conditions, such as sending a text message or email or creating a work order in Maximo Asset Management.
+The action engine lets you define automated responses to the detected conditions, such as sending an email, triggering an IFTTT recipe, executing a Node-RED workflow, or using webhooks to connect to a wide variety of web services.

 And finally, real-time data is also displayed in a configurable dashboard for an at-a-glance view of the location, data, metrics, and alerts for your IoT devices.